armelgeek/better-query/docs/README.md

-# Better Kit Docs
+# Better Query Docs

-This is the documentation site for Better Kit.
+This is the documentation site for Better Query.

 ## Contributing